eliabieri/wg_display/project_report.md

 ### Motivation

 Over the years living with together with different people, the need arose to have a central place for displaying certain information that is relevant to all roommates.
 This information could be anything from the current weather, the next bus departures from the nearest public transport station, to the temperature of the Aare river.
 The idea was to have a central place where all this information could be displayed.
 This place is the WG Display.

 Since we had quite a bit of experience with the Raspberry Pis, we decided to use them as the main controller.
 Together with a 5" display case that we had lying around, we were able to quickly build a prototype.
 The software was implemented using Python, which allowed us to quickly develop the first version of the software.
+The UI was fully text-based and relied on the magnificent [rich](https://github.com/Textualize/rich) library.

 Over time, the software was extended to support more features.
 Guests coming over to our place started to take notice and wanted to have a WG Display of their own.

 The problem was, that our solution was "too hacked together".
-There was no way to configure it to the user's needs.
+There was no way to configure it to the user's needs as every value was hard-coded.
 We also had occasional problems with the software crashing, which was hard to debug.

-That's how the idea of a complete rewrite of the software arose.
+That's how the idea of a complete rewrite of the software came up.
-The need for such a display was clearly validated over the years, and we had enough time to determine the shortcomings of the previous solution.
+The need for such a display was clearly validated over the years, and we had enough time to determine the shortcomings of the previous approaches.
 The new software should be more robust, easier to configure and better documented.

 My motivation was only strengthened by the fact, that the project would be "my own".
-I would solve a problem that I personally had, and I knew that building it would not only satisfy me, but many people around me.
+I would solve a problem that I personally had, and I knew that solving it would not only satisfy me, but many people around me.

 I also wanted to develop the software in a way that would allow for contributions from other people.
-The display could only grow in usefulness if other people would contribute code that would serve their needs.
+The display could only grow in usefulness if other people would contribute code that would serve their own needs.

 ### Deliverables